St. Paul's School of Nursing Programs

 An associate degree in nursing (ADN) provides you with a strong foundation for a successful and rewarding career in the healthcare field, opening up many opportunities for employment in entry-level positions across a variety of settings.

-Contact us today to speak to an admissions representative to learn how our associate degree in nursing programs can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.
+Contact us today to speak to an admissions advisor to learn how our associate degree in nursing programs can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.